Aura vs. IdentityForce: Which One Has The Better Service

 The backbone of any identity theft protection service’s threat resolution suite comes down to its customer service.
 In terms of competence, I have found very little difference between the services I’ve tested; all of their representatives are friendly, helpful, and knowledgeable, either on their own or as a team; I’m not going to fault one person for not knowing the answer to a question if they can kick it up the chain and I can get an answer from someone else in a reasonable time.

-I could give a slight edge to Aura here, as they tend to have more experienced representatives on average (their average customer support team member having about 7 years of experience), but that’s not what really clinches this.
+I could give a slight edge to Aura here, as they tend to have more experienced representatives on average (their average customer support team member has about 7 years of experience), but that’s not what really clinches this.

 The main difference, as I said, is availability.
 Aura’s customer service team is available 24/7, with no holidays.
 If you’re in a crisis you can contact them any time of the day or night and have it sorted out.